 UK, France, Germany, Spain, Monaco, Austria, Hungary, Slovenia, Croatia, Italy, Switzerland, Greece, Denmark,

 Sweden, Portugal, Bosnia-Herzegovina, Belgium, Malta, Montenegro, Czechia and the Netherlands.

 I've sampled artisan wine in the foothills of Europe's most active volcano, jet-skied (very ungracefully!) on the Costa Dorada, trekked a stretch of the South West Coast Path, eaten Michelin-starred food on Dubrovnik's city walls, road-tripped across Malta, travelled solo in Scandinavia and made a relentless InterRail journey to 8 countries in just 12 days back in 2012.
 I am longing to expand the boundaries of my world again once it's safe to venture further than the kitchen!

 Having adored writing from a very young age, I threw caution to the wind in 2020; deciding to merge my passion for travel and everything it represents with my enthusiasm for words.
 What began as merely 'trying my luck' soon evolved into something much more when I got my first story published, and now I'm gradually turning my creative dreams into reality - penning travel, culture and lifestyle pieces for a number of notable publications.

 With both my freelance features and exclusive LITTLE ANXIOUS EXPLORER articles, I aim to:

-champion the stories and experiences of women
+champion the stories / experiences of women and other marginalised communities

 prove that luxury doesn't have to mean expensive, and budget doesn't have to mean basic